 I’ve been asked many times, “What kind of radios should I buy?”
 Or, “How many radios do I need?”
-And, “Where can I find radios that ready-to-go?”
-And, “What accessories do I need to get the most out of my radio?”
+And, “Where can I find radios that set-up ready-to-go?”
+And, “What accessories do I need to get the most performance out of my radio?”

 I’ve written extensively on the Baofeng UV-5RA radio.
 I think it is simply the best value for the most people who are looking for a good alternative communications capability.
 And not only that, it really makes a great radio for a variety of purposes.
 Some of those are: